A pipeline for searching and fitting instrumental glitches in LISA data: Glitches as instrumental artefacts

 \section{Glitches as instrumental artefacts}

-LPF successfully demonstrated the feasibility of maintaining free-falling test masses with residual acceleration noise below the stringent requirements for LISA \cite{PhysRevLett.120.061101}.
-Operating from 2016 to 2017, LPF achieved unprecedented noise levels, however it also showed that measured(-experimental) noise could deviate quite significantly with respect to the derived noise models.
-In particular, the measured test-mass (TM) acceleration noise at frequencies below $10^{-4}$ is still not fully understood \cite{PhysRevLett.120.061101,Armano_2024}.
+LPF successfully demonstrated the feasibility of maintaining free-falling test masses with residual acceleration noise below the stringent requirements for LISA ~\cite{PhysRevLett.120.061101}.
+Operating from 2016 to 2017, LPF achieved unprecedented noise levels; however, it also showed that measured(-experimental) noise could deviate quite significantly with respect to the derived noise models.
+In particular, the measured test-mass (TM) acceleration noise at frequencies below $10^{-4}$ is still not fully understood~\cite{PhysRevLett.120.061101,Armano_2024}.
 Also, transient acceleration glitches were observed during the mission \cite{Sala:2023hpr,Castelli:2020zro}.
-They spanned a wide amplitude range - transferring impulses from femto-Newton seconds (fN·s) to nano-Newton seconds (nN·s) to the test-masses - and exhibited diverse durations, from seconds to hours.
+They spanned a wide amplitude range - transferring impulses from femto-Newton seconds (fN·s) to nano-Newton seconds (nN·s) to the test masses - and exhibited diverse durations, from seconds to hours.
 These glitches fell into two main categories: rapid transients in the interferometric readout and longer-lasting forces acting on the test masses.
 Glitches in the second category arose from spurious impulsive forces of unknown origin acting on the test masses, which occurred approximately once per day, following a Poisson distribution.
 These impulses exhibited a distinctive time evolution, with a peak followed by an exponential decay over several hours \cite{Armano_2022}.
 A detailed analysis of these phenomena showed that the observed signals could be accurately described using a fitted model \cite{Sala:2023hpr}, with minimal residual deviations.
-The strength of these impulsive events can be quantified through their SNRs.
-Out of the 432 events detected, 98 occurred during ordinary runs, characterized by standard operational conditions (22 or 11 degrees Celsius).
+The strength of these impulsive events can be quantified through their SNR, which measures the detectability of a signal and will be formally defined later in the text in section~\ref{signal_to_noise}. \\ Out of the 432 events detected, 98 occurred during \textit{ordinary runs}, characterised by standard operational conditions (22 or 11 degrees Celsius).
 The SNR distribution of glitches that occurred during ordinary runs peaked around moderate values of 10.
-In contrast, more glitches (334) were observed during the \textit{cold runs} performed in May 2017, during which the instrument was operated at about 0 degree.
+In contrast, more glitches (334) were observed during the \textit{cold runs} performed in May 2017, during which the instrument was operated at about 0 degrees.
 All glitches observed during the cold runs were short and intense, and had higher SNR values (see Figure 7.12 in \cite{Sala:2023hpr}).
 We refer the reader to \cite{Sala:2023hpr} for a more detailed discussion of the possible origin of this phenomenon. \\